 Bookings are essential, confirmed with payment in advance.

 Please forward proof of payment at least one hour before the start time.
-If you have a current Brew Yoga 5 Class Pass, it can be used for this event.
+If you have a current 5 Class Pass, it can be used for this event.

-No refunds^, although if something unforeseen occurs and you’re unable to attend Yoga Nidra on 10 Dec, you may nominate someone else to participate in your place.
+No refunds^, although if something unforeseen occurs and you’re unable to attend Yoga Nidra on 10 Dec1 February 2021, you may nominate someone else to participate in your place.
+Please advise Jo in this instance.

 Please make payment to: